 Up & Comers are tech-savvy, ambitious, highly educated, and smart.
 They are fully committed to their career and would rather remain single to pursue it.
 They like to use the latest Mac or iPhone to stay fully connected on social media, managing multiple profiles at once.
 If given the choice, they would rather come to work in flip-flops, but they’ll wear designer shoes to party in the off-hours.

 Up & Comers thrive when autonomous and don’t need much help being motivated.
 You can inspire them with a connection to a seasoned professional, encouragement to manage their social media, a relaxed dress-code, and opportunities to contribute to your online content.
 They enjoy happy hours, sporting events, and other exciting social engagements.
-They also like to stay fit, so make exercise facilities available.
+They also like to stay fit, so make exercise facilities or coaching available.

 2 Global Givers